How to Publish a Short Story: Write Your First and Second Drafts

 - Show, don’t tell: Telling seems like a good way to get to the point, right?
 Nope.
 A short story is still a story, not a sequence of events spat out in synopsis form by a robot.
 This happens, then this happens, and finally this happens, is an outline, not a narrative.

 - Good pacing: Good shorts don’t spend too much time on description and rush through the action.
-They flow well from one scene to the next and none of those scenes are unnecessary.
+They flow well from one scene to the next, and none of those scenes are unnecessary.

 - Climax and efficient build up to it: Every single word in a short story needs to drive the reader to the climax.
 Move toward that climax efficiently.
 If there’s something that doesn’t serve this purpose, chop it.
 And make sure your climax is in there!

-- Satisfying resolution: Your ending must wrap up your story.
+- Satisfying resolution: So many writers end their short fiction at the climax, thinking it’s more exciting.
+But the resolution matters just as much as the other elements of story structure.
+Your ending must wrap up your story.
 It needs to be clear, there can be a twist or surprise (but make sure that surprise isn’t coming out of nowhere), and there needs to be a change from the way things were in the beginning.

 Common Short Story Mistakes: What Shouldn’t Be